-Note: When you create a report in Document view, you have access to Excel only.

-When you create a report in Live Preview or Query Design view, you have access to the following Excel output types:

-- Excel (xlsx).
-Outputs the report in Excel 2007 (and higher) format. - Excel.
-Outputs the report in Excel format. - Excel Formula (xlsx).
+Ц Excel PowerPoint No te: When you create a report in Document view, you have access to Excel only. nen you create a report in Live Preview or Query Design view, you have access to the lowing Excel output types: Excel (xlsx).
+Outputs the report in Excel 2007 (and higher) format.
+Excel.
+Outputs the report in Excel format.
+Excel Formula (xlsx).
 Outputs the report, using Excel formulas that calculate and display the results of any type of summed information, such as column totals, row totals, and subtotals.
-This format is for Excel 2007 (and higher). - Excel Formula.
+This format is for Excel 2007 (and higher).
+Excel Formula.
 Outputs the report, using native Excel formulas for totals and computed values.
+Excel (csv).
+Outputs the report to .csv format.
+This enables you to capture your data and work with it in an external program, such as Microsoft Excel.